hosseinoliabak/linux_notes/01_01_general_tutorials.md

 * **Lab**

-Currenly the home directory is 39 GiB.
+Currently the home directory is 39 GiB.
 I want to change it to 3.0 GiB.

 <pre>
 [vagrant@web /]$ df -hT /home